Shrek1891/cvgenerate/README.md

-Next project Django and vanilla JS calorie counter.
-That says it all
+My second Django project and vanilla JS
+Fill out the form and "voila" - you get a resume in PDF format

 pip install -r requirements.txt